 Brisket use and anatomy

-The first talks were by Jess Pryles, cook, writer, and TV personality, on the difference between restaurant and competition brisket, and Davey Griffin, on the anatomy of a brisket.
+The first talks were by Jess Pryles, cook, writer, and TV personality, on the difference between restaurant and competition brisket, and Davey Griffin, on the anatomy and trimming of a brisket.

-Proper knife use and sharpening was covered by Jeff Savell before a demonstration on trimming raw briskets and slicing cooked briskets was led by Aaron Franklin of Franklin Barbecue in Austin, Texas.
+Proper knife use and sharpening was covered by Jeff Savell before a demonstration on slicing cooked briskets was conducted.

 Tasting different grades of brisket

 The first tasting test we did was for different grades of brisket.
 We obtained five different grades/types of briskets for use in this demonstration: Prime, Chairman’s Reserve, Wagyu, Choice, and Select.
 These briskets and the remaining ones used for the camp were trimmed to have no more than about 1/4 inch of fat remaining anywhere.
-Each brisket was seasoned with 3/4-cup of a half and half mixture (by volume) of Kosher salt and coarse-ground black pepper.
-The briskets for the grade/type demonstration were cooked on Russell Roegel’s of Roegels Barbecue pit with John Brotherton of Brotherton’s Black Iron Barbecue managing the cooking cycle.
-Oak logs were the source of heat and smoke.
+Each brisket was seasoned with 3/4-cup of a half and half mixture (by volume) of Kosher salt and restaurant-style coarse-ground black pepper.
+The briskets for the grade/type demonstration were cooked on Russell Roegels of Roegels Barbecue pit with John Brotherton of Brotherton’s Black Iron Barbecue and others managing the cooking cycle.
+B&B Charcoal provided the oak logs as the source of heat and smoke.

-Each grade/type of brisket was sliced so that each participant received a sample to rate on a ballot.
+Each grade/type of brisket was sliced so that each participant received a lean portion to rate on a ballot.
 When completed, the ballots were tabulated by the students to determine whether the participants could tell the difference in the grades or types of brisket.
 The winner?
-The result of the taste test was a tie!
-All grades had similar consumer overall like ratings.
+The Wagyu won, with the other grades/types being rating similarly.
+Last year, all of the briskets were rated the same.
 Each year, this taste comparison usually results in Prime and Wagyu near the top and Select being near the bottom in ratings.
 There are perceivable differences in eating quality among different grades and types of briskets, and those interested in producing the best cooked briskets possible need to be aware of this.

 Wood and Smoke panel

-There was a Wood and Smoke panel at the end of the afternoon featuring Jeff Savell as the moderator, Bill Dumas, Stiles Switch BBQ and Brew; Aaron Franklin; Kevin Kolman, Weber Grills; Joe Riscky, Joe Riscky’s Barbeque; and Homer Robertson, World Champion Chuck Wagon competitor and Fort Worth Fire Department leader.
+There was a Wood and Smoke panel at the end of the afternoon featuring Jeff Savell as the moderator, Bill Dumas, The Switch; Kevin Kolman, Weber Grills; Tom Perini, Perini Ranch Steakhouse; Joe Riscky, Joe Riscky’s Barbeque; and Homer Robertson, World Champion Chuck Wagon competitor and Fort Worth Fire Department leader.
 Post oak is the featured wood for Texas Barbecue based on its abundance and how the smoke complements beef.
 The panel discussed the topic of using properly seasoned wood to smoke with and how important it was to getting a clean fire that imparts the good aspects of the smoke onto the product.
 The positives and negatives of the other woods most commonly used in smoking — hickory, mesquite, and pecan — were discussed.

 Friday night dinner

 We moved to the Beef Center for the rest of the program.
 We were blessed to have two great people involved with dinner that night.
-Arnis Robbins from Evie Mae’s BBQ from Wolfforth, Texas provided the main meal with prime rib from 44 Farms.
-Homer Robertson, world champion chuck wagon competitor, provided bread pudding and apple crisp for the crowd.
+Israel Campos from Pody’s BBQ in Pecos provided the main meal with brisket and pulled pork and wonderful sides and with Homer Robertson, world champion chuck wagon competitor, provided bread pudding and apple crisp for the crowd.
+We thank Robert Sierra for coming up to help out with the evening’s dinner.
 The food was enjoyed by all!

 Overnight smoking at Camp Brisket